Fibra E to Stimulate Energy Infrastructure OpportunitiesWed, 01/20/2016 - 13:32

-A: By effectively abolishing the monopoly of the stateowned oil and gas company, the new legal framework has the potential to unleash significant business opportunities for private investors, both domestic and foreign, and both upstream and downstream.
-Moreover, the country has one of the world’s most promising resource bases, stable politics and an open and large economy.
+A: By effectively abolishing the monopoly of the Stateowned oil & gas company, the new legal framework has the potential to unleash significant business opportunities for private investors, both domestic and foreign and both upstream and downstream.
+Moreover, the country has one of the world’s most promising resource bases, stable politics, and an open and large economy.
 Few oil-producing countries feature similar characteristics.
 Upstream activities hold arguably the greatest promise.
 Downstream areas will also offer investment opportunities, derived from the gradual liberalization of the retail market.

-A: Mexico currently has the second largest economy in Latin America after Brazil but whether it will become the largest will depend on a number of domestic and international factors, as well as the relative performance of other countries.
-Mexico, however, has distinct advantages in that its economy has been opened to the world for the past two decades and it has become a major global trading player and strong manufacturer.
-Also, its population is young, which should help sustain growth for decades to come.
-The country is closely integrated with the US and Canada and North America is clearly emerging as a dynamic economic area.
+A: Mexico currently has the second largest economy in Latin America after Brazil, but whether it will become the largest will depend on a number of domestic and international factors, as well as the relative performance of other countries.
+Mexico, however, has distinct advantages in that its economy has been opened to the world for the past two decades, and it has become a major global trading player and strong manufacturer.
+In addition to this, its population is young, which should help sustain growth for decades to come.
+The country is closely integrated with the US and Canada, and North America is clearly emerging as a dynamic economic area.

-Q: What is the background of Fibra E and how has it adapted to the needs of the Mexican oil and gas industry?
+Q: Which is the background of Fibra E and how has it adapted to the needs of the Mexican oil and gas industry?

-A: Under the reform, PEMEX’s fiscal obligations will be gradually reduced.
-In addition, the company will be able to migrate some of its upstream assets to the new contractual framework to benefit from the fiscal regime applied to private players.
-As for the government’s dependence on PEMEX revenues, it will gradually decrease as non-oil tax receipts increase and as private oil and gas players start their own production.
-The new PEMEX administration has put in place a new plan to reduce wasteful expenditures and to focus on profitable operations.
-PEMEX has the potential to become a company mostly focused on upstream activities, able to capitalize on its knowledge of the Mexican geology and to engage in numerous joint ventures with private partners, both local and international.
+A: Under the reform, PEMEX’s fiscal obligations will be gradually lessened.
+In addition, the company will be able to migrate some of its upstream assets to the new contractual framework in order to benefit from the fiscal regime applied to private players.
+As for the government’s dependence on PEMEX revenues, it will gradually diminish as non-oil tax receipts increase and as private oil and gas players start their own production.
+The new PEMEX administration has put in place a new scheme to reduce wasteful expenditures and to focus on profitable operations.
+PEMEX has the potential to become a company mostly focused on upstream activities, able to capitalize on its knowledge of the Mexican geology and engaged in numerous joint ventures with private partners, both local and international.